 Participant Goals for the Course

-At the conclusion of the 2 day Gym to Sport Climbing Course participants will have gained proficiency in the following skills:
+At the conclusion of the 2 day Gym to Crag Course participants will have gained proficiency in the following skills:

 Build an anchor using 2 bolts